scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

-Curse a creature with weakness.
-They must make a willpower save vs your spellcasting.
+Curse a creature you can see with weakness.
+They must make a willpower save against your spellcasting.
 On a fail, They are Weakened.
 On a crit the creature cannot inflict Lesser or Greater wounds.

 You may target an additional person for every level above 3rd.